isabella232/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-content-playback-options-android2/android-3x-cookies-work-with.md

    TVSDK queries this `cookieManager` at runtime, checks whether there are any cookies associated with the URL, and automatically uses those cookies.

-**Get string value for cookie when cookies are updated**

-The event MediaPlayerEvent.COOKIES_UPDATED is called when C++ cookies are updated.
-This cookiesUpdatedEvent has a method getCookieString() that returns a string value for the cookie.

-A sample code snippet is below:
+If the cookies need to be updated in the application during playback, do not use `networkConfiguration.setCookieHeaders` API as the update will happen in JAVA cookie store.

+`networkConfiguration.setCookieHeaders` API sets the cookies to TVSDK's C++ CookieStore.

+When using JAVA cookies and sharing them between Application and TVSDK, use JAVA CookieStore to manage the cookies solely.

+Before playback is initialized, set the cookies to CookieStore using Cookie Manager as stated above.

+The cookie stored in CookieStore will be automatically picked up by TVSDK.

+If a cookie value needs to be updated later during playback, call the same add method of CookieStore with the same key and a new value field.

+Also set
+`networkConfiguration.setReadSetCookieHeader`(false)
+before calling
+`config.setNetworkConfiguration(networkConfiguration)`

+>[!NOTE]
+>
+After setting this 'setReadSetCookieHeader' to false, set the cookies for the key requests using JAVA cookie manager.
+>

+`onCookiesUpdated(CookiesUpdatedEvent cookiesUpdatedEvent)`
+This callback API will be fired whenever there is an update in C++ cookies (cookies which come from http response).
+Application needs to listen to this callback and can update their JAVA CookieStore accordingly so that their Network calls in JAVA can utilize the cookies as below:

 ```
-private final CookiesUpdatedEventListener cookiesUpdatedEventListener = new CookiesUpdatedEventListener()
+ private final CookiesUpdatedEventListener cookiesUpdatedEventListener = new CookiesUpdatedEventListener() {
-{
 @Override
-public void onCookiesUpdated(CookiesUpdatedEvent cookiesUpdatedEvent)
+public void onCookiesUpdated(CookiesUpdatedEvent cookiesUpdatedEvent) {
- {
- String cookieStr = cookiesUpdatedEvent.getCookieString();
- logger.i(LOG_TAG + "::MediaPlayer.CookiesUpdatedEventListener#onCookiesUpdated()", "cookieStr " + cookieStr);
+List<HttpCookie> cookies = cookiesUpdatedEvent.getHttpCookies();
+for(int i = 0; i < cookies.size(); i++)
+{ HttpCookie c = cookies.get(i); // To set this cookie on to the cookie store //c.setValue("newValue"); //If you want to modify the value of the cookie URI myuri = URI.create(cookiesUpdatedEvent.getDomainString()); cookieManager.getCookieStore().add(myuri,c); }
 }
-};
+}
 ```